Mitigate threats by using Windows 10 security features

-For more information, see Windows Defender SmartScreen overview.
+For more information, see Microsoft Defender SmartScreen overview.

 Cloud-delivered protection helps detect and block new malware within seconds, even if the malware has never been seen before.
 The service, available as of Windows 10, version 1703, uses distributed resources and machine learning to deliver protection to endpoints at a rate that is far faster than traditional signature updates.

 Rich local context improves how malware is identified.
-Windows 10 informs Windows Defender Antivirus not only about content like files and processes but also where the content came from, where it has been stored, and more.
-The information about source and history enables Windows Defender Antivirus to apply different levels of scrutiny to different content.
+Windows 10 informs Microsoft Defender Antivirus not only about content like files and processes but also where the content came from, where it has been stored, and more.
+The information about source and history enables Microsoft Defender Antivirus to apply different levels of scrutiny to different content.

-Tamper proofing helps guard Windows Defender Antivirus itself against malware attacks.
-For example, Windows Defender Antivirus uses Protected Processes, which prevents untrusted processes from attempting to tamper with Windows Defender Antivirus components, its registry keys, and so on.
+Tamper proofing helps guard Microsoft Defender Antivirus itself against malware attacks.
+For example, Microsoft Defender Antivirus uses Protected Processes, which prevents untrusted processes from attempting to tamper with Microsoft Defender Antivirus components, its registry keys, and so on.
 (Protected Processes is described later in this topic.)

-Enterprise-level features give IT pros the tools and configuration options necessary to make Windows Defender Antivirus an enterprise-class antimalware solution.
+Enterprise-level features give IT pros the tools and configuration options necessary to make Microsoft Defender Antivirus an enterprise-class antimalware solution.

 For information about Microsoft Defender Advanced Threat Protection, a service that helps enterprises to detect, investigate, and respond to advanced and targeted attacks on their networks, see Microsoft Defender Advanced Threat Protection (ATP) (resources) and Microsoft Defender Advanced Threat Protection (ATP) (documentation).